laxatzi/blogPostCode/CSS/transitions/transitions.md

 If we add the two properties in our previous example we notice the red circle start accelerating, then almost stops, and then accelerates again.

-This our own custom movement.
+This ισ our own custom movement.
 If we'd like to use a predefined one, like ease-in what we would actually used would be a cubic-bezier with predefined coords.

 Ease-in is the equivalent of: